GiannisArgyriou/word-game/README.md

-# Catch Phrase - Online Word Game
+# Guess the word! - Online Word Game

 A real-time multiplayer word game inspired by Catch Phrase.
 Describe as many words as you can before time runs out!